Stinrb/hr-attrition-analysis/README.md

 **Key Summary for Section 2:**

-- Work-life balance plays a major role in attrition, especially when combined with factors like distance from home or poor environment satisfaction.

-- Even employees with very high environment satisfaction leave if their work-life balance is poor.

-- Distance from Home Plays a Role – Employees close to work and with better work-life balance tend to stay longer.
-The farther employees live, the more likely they are to leave.
-Employees need flexible work arrangements to help lessen the attrition.

-- Addressing Relationship Satisfaction – While not as strong of a factor, improving relationships at work could still lower attrition.
+- Work-Life Balance has a strong link to attrition.
+Employees with the poorest balance (Level 1) show the highest attrition rate at 36.84%, contributing 25.95% of overall attrition.
+As balance improves, attrition rates steadily decline—indicating that flexible work policies could be a key retention strategy.

+- Environment Satisfaction also influences attrition.
+Employees with Low satisfaction report a high attrition rate of 25.35%, contributing 30.38% of total attrition.
+Meanwhile, those with Very High satisfaction still leave at a modest rate (13.45%), suggesting that even a great environment can’t offset deeper issues like work-life imbalance.

+- Distance from Home impacts attrition likelihood.
+Those living Far (21+ km) away show the highest attrition rate (22.06%) among all distance groups, while those living Very Close (0–5 km) have the lowest rate at 13.77%.
+Commuting stress may drive higher turnover for distant employees.

+- Relationship Satisfaction shows a subtler effect.
+Although differences between satisfaction levels aren’t drastic, employees reporting Low satisfaction still display an elevated attrition rate of 20.65%, implying personal well-being can affect retention in more nuanced ways.

+*For deeper insights (e.g., combinations like Work-Life Balance + Distance or Environment Satisfaction + Age), please explore the interactive dashboard.*

-## SECTION 3: Career Growth and Development vs. Attrition
+## SECTION 3: Career Growth & Development vs. Attrition

 **Department and Job Role**